-The Capital Strategy in SPT's case will draw heavily on the main strategic documents governing SPT.
-As touched upon already the most significant of these is the RTS, which sets the overall strategic priorities for the organisation and also defines the strategic outcomes that SPT strives to achieve through capital investment.
+The Capital Strategy is aligned with the main strategic documents governing SPT.
+As mentioned above, the most significant of these is the RTS which sets the overall strategic priorities for the organisation and also defines the strategic outcomes that SPT strives to achieve through capital investment.